Peatfire Tales of Orkney Evenings

 Of particular benefit to:

-a) Professionals working in education, special educations, social care and mental health
+a) Professionals working in education, special education, social care and mental health

 b) For volunteers and staff working within social care, mental health and education.

 c) Parents, carers and Foster Carers with families, young children and adults with special educational needs and /or challenging behaviour.

 THE WEAVER OF TALES: Learn how to make effective use of voice, rhythm, gesture and language.
-Explore how to be a storyteller with the legends and folk tales from your own environment.
+Explore how to be a storyteller with legends and folk tales from your own environment.

 THE STORY FOLK: Explore the imagery and symbolism of the characters and creatures in a story.
 What they tell you,what they do that takes you on your journey through the story.
 Create your own, masks, storyboards, written stories, and choose your own theme to create and tell your own story.

 THE STORY DANCES & BALLADS – Follow the weavings and patterns of the traditional song dances and ballads.
 Their stories are told in the rhythm of beating feet,clapping hands and singing voices.